danielshamsudin/100-days-of-code/README.md

 - Added update and delete logic (firebase)

 **Thoughts**: The code base still needs some cleaning, but it's working.
 Still need to do some proper testing.
 Client requested for the site to be hosted somewhere, might try on gh-pages tomorrow.

+### Day 3: June 25, 2022
+**Today's Progress**:
+- Changed navbar to responsive on mobile devices
+- Hosted page on Netlify

+**Thoughts**: Hosted the page on netlify, totally a new experience on using it.
+Had a problem on deploying straight from git, but manually deploying it when running `npm run build` works.
+Will experiment on deploying from git next time.